Processor API

 Once your package has been successfully created you are ready to deploy to a Joule project.
 The resulting jar artefact needs to be placed in to the userlibs

 directory in your Joule projects directory.
-See provided examples documentation for further directions.
+See provided examples for further directions.